Rachel Rising: Plot

 Lilith reincarnates two of her followers into the bodies of the other two dead women, and the three begin to terrorize Manson through plagues and violence.
 Rachel learns she is also a former witch who was resurrected by Lilith, but her memories are confused with the real Rachel Beck.
 Jet was brought back to life by the spirit of James, Rachel's boyfriend from her past life.
 Rachel, Jet, and Zoe kill the two resurrected witches and stop Lilith's plan to destroy Manson.
 James' spirit moves on to the afterlife, leaving Jet herself again.
 Rachel heals Jet and Aunt Johnny's wounds using her knowledge of witchcraft, and they resume the search for Rachel's killer.

-Zoe is taken in by a priest who has become Malus' new host.
+Zoe is taken in by priest who has become Malus' new host.
 He gives her a blade which was once Satan's sword and tells her she will bear the antichrist.
 Zoe kills the priest, and Malus moves through several more hosts.
 Zoe reunites with Rachel and the others, and they decide to work with Lilith to stop Malus.
 Overcome by her inevitable role in the end of the world, Zoe cuts her own throat.
 While Rachel tries to save Zoe's life, Lilith takes her blade and confronts Malus's new host.
 Malus resists, and his host is killed.
 As he leaves the body, Lilith stabs him with the blade, condemning him to Hell.